kiliantscherny/tipscout/README.md

 0. Have Docker & Docker-Compose installed on your machine
 1. Clone the repository
 2. Run `make init` to set everything up for the first time
-3. Go to `http://localhost:8501` to see the visualization app (Streamlit) and `http://localhost:8080` to see the Scheduler (Airflow)
+3. Go to `http://localhost:8501` to see the visualization app (Streamlit) and `http://localhost:8081` to see the Scheduler (Airflow)

 >[!IMPORTANT]
->The app is set up to scrape the website once per day.
+>The app is set up to scrape the website once every 3 hours.
 You can adjust this in the `airflow/dags/tipster_dag.py` file if you want.
 Please scrape responsibly 🧡

 ## To-do list
 - [ ] Show in greater detail the deals which are currently available